Free products, cyclic homology, and the Gauss-Manin connection: Extended Karoubi-de Rham complex

 \subsection{Reduced Lie derivative and contraction}

-Recall that the extended de Rham complex $\DR_tA$ has a natural bigrading (\S\ref{grading}).
-The second component (the $q$-component) of that bigrading induces a grading on each of the spaces $\dis(\Om^{\,}\a)^{\o k}\cyclic,\,k=1,2,\ldots$, appearing in \eqref{chainDR}.

-Fix $\Th\in\dder A$.
-It is clear from definitions that the maps $L_\Th$ and $i_\Th$ in \eqref{li} are graded derivations of bidegrees $(2,0)$ and $(2,-1)$, respectively.
-We conclude that, in the Lie derivative case, all maps in the corresponding chain \eqref{chainDR} preserve the $q$-grading while, in the contraction case, all maps in the corresponding chain \eqref{chainDR} decrease the $q$-grading by one.
+The second component (the $q$-component) of the bigrading on $\DR_tA$ induces a grading on each of the spaces $\dis(\Om^{\,}\a)^{\o k}\cyclic,\,k=1,2,\ldots$, appearing in \eqref{chainDR}.
+Each of the maps in \eqref{chainDR} corresponding to the Lie derivative induced by a double derivation $\Th\in\dder A$ preserves the $q$-grading.
+In the case of contraction with $\Th$, all maps in the corresponding chain \eqref{chainDR} decrease the $q$-grading by one.